-Using Single Sign-On (SSO) enables authentication, eliminates weak passwords by removing the need for users to separately manage credentials for each service, and makes it easier for security and IT teams to centrally manage users, and govern access to applications. device validation for each access request, coupled with visibility and reporting.
+Using Single Sign-On (SSO) enables authentication, eliminates weak passwords by removing the need for users to separately manage credentials for each service, and makes it easier for security and IT teams to centrally manage users, and govern access to applications.
+Device validation for each access request, coupled with visibility and reporting.
 Similarly, Multi-Factor Authentication (MFA) allows users and devices to be verified to protect against the case where credentials get compromised unbeknownst to them.
 Once a device and user identity have been established, fine grained access policies can be specified to allow access to certain applications and perform defined functions.
 Companies use the concept of least privilege to make sure users have access to just enough privileges they need to be productive.

 Historically, this has worked well for applications, but having federated identity management and fine grained access control has proven to be much more difficult at the data layer, comprising of databases, data warehouses and pipelines.
 Especially as data repositories have moved to the cloud, and engineering teams have gained unfettered access to manipulate data for product innovation, the attack surface has widened.

 For one, most data layer components don’t integrate natively with common SSO and MFA providers that require support for SAML or OIDC protocols.
 So while users can use SSO and MFA for access to applications, data layer access still relies on ad hoc user management.
 And applications rely on service credentials which further abstract the ability to log and audit the application or service accessing the database.
-So without individual or application attribution and lack of fine-grained logs, this makes most Zero Trust implementations to break at the data layer.
+So without individual or application attribution and lack of fine-grained logs, this makes most Zero Trust implementations break at the data layer.

 Enforcing Zero Trust at the Data Layer with Cyral